30 Can't-Miss Things to Do in Raleigh, N.C.

 Cheers to good beer choices at Raleigh Beer Garden

-With more than 350 beers on tap, the Raleigh Beer Garden has the world's largest beer selection, made official when representatives from Guinness World Records visited in 2015.
+With more than 350 beers on tap, the Raleigh Beer Garden has one of the world's largest beer selections available in one venue!
 Located in downtown Raleigh's Glenwood South entertainment district, the venue has plenty of outdoor space, including a rooftop "garden" with seating that makes it the perfect warm-weather hangout.
 And this beer garden does more than just beer—a full dining menu includes everything from handcrafted pizzas to cheese and charcuterie plates.

 Shop 'till you drop at The Raleigh Market